i-love-flamingo/flamingo/core/gotemplate/Readme.md

 Ok, let's look at what we did step by step:

-1. We moved all the html we want to reuse into the `base.html` layout
+1. We moved all the html we want to reuse into the `base.html` layout.
-2. We defined into which layout our template will be inserted into via the `{{template "layouts/base.html" .}}` action.
+2. We defined the layout our template will be inserted into via the `{{template "layouts/base.html" .}}` action.
 (The dot after the path hands the data to the specified layout when everything is being rendered)
-3. We defined our template blocks via the `{{define "<block-name>"}}` action and closed said definitoin with the `{{end}}` action.
+3. We defined our template blocks via the `{{define "<block-name>"}}` action and closed said definition with the `{{end}}` action.

 Next, let's look at our layout file: